sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 #### 3.6.2.1 CLICK Configuration Commands

-- Generate default Configurations for newly created ports  or ports does not have ROCE/buffer configurations and load it to config db.
+- Generate default Configurations for newly created ports  or ports does not have ROCE/buffer configurations and load it to config DB.
 This can be used to generate configs after DPB.

 ```
 config qos reload --update --all-new-ports

 ```
 - Clear only default ROCE qos maps, scheduler, wred etc.

 ```
 config qos classifier clear --defaults